 Moon Knight is often referred to Marvel's answer to Batman, so it will be interesting to see who gets cast in the main role.
 A premiere date for the series hasn't been announced yet.

 In the comics, She-Hulk is the alter ego of Jennifer Walters, Bruce Banner's cousin.
 She ends up with abilities of her own after needing a blood transfusion from Bruce.
 Consequently, Walters becomes a large, powerful green-hued version of herself, while still maintaining her personality.

 No concrete information about She-Hulk has been released, but Mark Ruffalo said he isn't ruling out reprising his role as Hulk in the upcoming series.

 |The Falcon and the Winter Soldier||August 2020|

 Disney+ became available in Australia in November 2019, offering a vast library of both TV shows and movies.
 Subscribers can watch classic titles from the Disney Vault and enjoy programming from the Disney Channel.
 The platform also hosts titles from Disney's subsidiaries: Marvel, Star Wars, Pixar and Lucasfilm.

 The streaming service offers original productions as well.
 Star Wars-set sci-fi western The Mandalorian, for instance, became a worldwide hit on its premiere.
 Check out our Disney+ review for more information.
-Subscriptions in Australia cost $8.99/month, but new users get a free 7-day trial to give the service a spin.
+Subscriptions in Australia cost $8.99/month.

 Stream the best and save